Release management

 export SIGNING_KEY=<your key ID> # hexadecimal number with 8 or 40 digits.

-Make sure that the code signing key is the defauly key declared in ~/.gnupg/gpg.conf during the Maven deployment phase.
+Make sure that the code signing key is the default key declared in ~/.gnupg/gpg.conf during the Maven deployment phase.

-Replace the $OLD_VERSION number by $NEW_VERSION in the values of following properties on the development branch:
+Replace the $OLD_VERSION number by $NEW_VERSION in the following files on the development branch (currently the geoapi-4.0 branch).
+Check also if the content of those files needs update.

 Commit and merge with other branches up to main branch.